 Early pregnancy can be a daunting yet exciting time for mother’s to be.
 As mother myself, I can say that I always felt a feeling of disbelief that I was actually pregnant.
 That stripe on the pregnancy test just didn’t seem real or convincing particularly, in the early days when I had no symptoms although, that's not the case for everyone.
 It is totally understandable that in mother’s to be are now booking in for early pregnancy scans at private scan clinics.
-2018 has seen a big rise in private scan clinics so it's pretty easy to find one near you.
+In recent years we have seen a big rise in private scan clinics so it's pretty easy to find one near you but it always good to check that if in England they are CQC registered.
 Early pregnancy scans can really bring it home that you are definitely pregnant and that it is happening and happening to you!

 Although early pregnancy can be extremely exciting, for some people it can be a very anxious time, especially if things haven’t previously gone as planned which is very much more common than one might think.
 Current numbers for (Yes - The M word) miscarriage are between 10 and 25% of known pregnancies.

 With these statistics in mind, before booking an early scan, some consideration is required.
-Early pregnancy scans or reassurance scans can be totally amazing but, unlike gender scans and 3D/4D imaging which are not diagnostic scans, early pregnancy scans are medical examinations for the purpose of determining the viability (when we see both baby with heart beat and yolk sac) of your pregnancy or offering reassurance.
+Early pregnancy scans or reassurance scans can be totally amazing but, unlike gender scans and 3D/4D imaging on their own that do not include a diagnostic element, early pregnancy scans are purely medical examinations for the purpose of determining the viability (when we see both baby with heart beat and yolk sac) of your pregnancy or offering reassurance.

 Early Life Ultrasound Centre in Cheltenham take this type of scan quite seriously and don’t tend to promote early scans as a fun or bonding scan.
 That's not to say that we aren't thrilled for people when we are able to tell people that all is well but we take a compassionate, sensitive approach if all isn't.